 It’s rare to have action films that allow the woman to be the righteous aggressor as well as the main protagonist of the narrative.
 Linda Hamilton is a force of nature in both of the Terminator movies, but Arnold is who James Cameron’s camera is glued to and gravitates towards constantly.
 Trinity is crucial to the storyline of the first Matrix, but Neo is the Unabashed Hero of the World.
 And when you do have women in the lead roles, such as with Underworld or Resident Evil, the characters are usually diluted down to cynicism, militaristic expertise, loneliness, and really ugly coats.

 That being said, there are a handful of action movies that take a female ass-kicker as their main focus and actually build her in the script as a full-fledged character, not just a walking onslaught with a name.
-They do not come out often but with Wonder Woman absolutely owning the box office this summer and Atomic Blonde landing in theaters this Friday, I thought it’d be worth it to highlight a few great movies where the women are front and center and usually sending some dude flying in the air, testicles first.
+They do not come out often but when they do they own, so I thought it’d be worth it to highlight a few great movies where the women are front and center and usually sending some dude flying in the air, testicles first.